saleem-mirza/serilog-sinks-azure-analytics/README.md

 > `flattenObject`: Flag to set if complex object in LogProperties should be flatten out or embed as JSON object.
 Default is True.

+> `setTimeGeneratedFromTimestamp`: Set the time-generated-field header to be Timestamp and not the time that the message is ingested.

+> `resourceId`: Set the resource ID of the Azure resource that the data should be associated with using the x-ms-AzureResourceId header.

 ```C#
 var logger = new LoggerConfiguration()
     .WriteTo.AzureLogAnalytics(<workspaceId>, <authenticationId>)